LIGHT SENSITIVE ECZEMA

 Light sensitive eczema is a direct result of a variety of factors:

 1) Light sensitive eczema can result from the use of medications that react to sunlight such as antibiotics, antihistamines and arthritis medications.
-Exposure to the sunlight whlie taking these photosensitizing medications can result in unexpected sunburn or a dry, bumpy or blistering rash on exposed skin (face, neck, arms, backs of hands and often lower legs and feet).
+Exposure to the sunlight while taking these photosensitizing medications can result in unexpected sunburn or a dry, bumpy or blistering rash on exposed skin (face, neck, arms, backs of hands and often lower legs and feet).
 The rash may or may not be itchy.
-The most common medications causing photosensitivity are diuretics, tetracycline antibiotics and anti-inflammatory agents.
+The most common medications causing photosensitivity are diuretic, tetracycline antibiotics and anti-inflammatory agents.
 Chemotherapy drugs can also result in light sensitivity.
-Basically all of these medications are acidic in nature so try to consume more alkaline water and vegetables and fruits and avoid the sodas, coffee, alcohol, pastas, breads ect. that are acidic and usually fattening and not as healthy.
+Basically all of these medications are acidic in nature so try to consume more alkaline water and vegetables and fruits and avoid the sodas, coffee, alcohol, pastas, breads etc. that are acidic and usually fattening and not as healthy.
 Before taking any medication, make sure your doctor is fully aware of you condition.
 Also if your current medication is causing the skin to worsen, call your doctor right away.

 2) Direct contact with certain chemicals, fragrances.
 Ingredients in soaps and cosmetics may also cause photosensitivity.
 Skin contact with various chemicals may result in a toxic or allergic reaction on sun-exposed skin.
 Light sensitive eczema most often arises from tar based products, fragrances and sometimes sunscreens.